The Effects of Mould on your Health & Home

 Mould is a type of fungus which grows best in damp, poorly ventilated areas and reproduces by making spores.
 It can be found in a variety of colours ranging from black to green to white.
 To prevent mould from growing indoors, it is important to keep your home clean and well ventilated.

-You may like to read You may like to read our blog: Top ten tips to stop mould growth in your home.
+You may like to read our blog: Top 6 tips to reduce condensation and mould in your home.

 When left untreated, mould begins to grow and spread in the home, producing allergens that can be harmful to your health.
 If mould spores are inhaled or touched, they can cause allergic reactions such as sneezing, skin and eye irritation, headache and even asthma attacks.